-Do you love pasta, bread, or ice-cream so much that you crave it frequently?
-This could be a case of food intolerance and the gut instinct going haywire.
+Do you love pasta, bread, ice-cream so much that you crave it frequently?
+This could be a case of food intolerance and your gut instinct going haywire.
 Many people suffer from food hypersensitivity and intolerance but are often unaware of it.
-They may love the food that they are intolerant to, and even crave it.
+They may love the food that they are intolerant to – even crave it.

-Food sensitivities are now considered a major causative factor in many health conditions such as eczema, bloating and even depression.
+Food sensitivities are now considered a major causative factor in many health conditions, such as eczema, bloating – even depression.

 What is food intolerance?

 Food intolerance affects the immune system.
-The body produces IgG antibodies which affect the liver and then move into weaker body tissues and get stuck there causing delayed reactions of inflammation.
-Intolerances to gluten or wheat, for example, gradually cause inflammatory antibodies to accumulate first in the intestines (which swell up), but may travel to the skin (eczema), or joints (arthritis).
+The body produces IgG antibodies, which affect the liver and then move into weaker body tissues and get stuck there causing delayed reactions of inflammation.
+For example, intolerances to gluten or wheat gradually cause inflammatory antibodies to accumulate first in the intestines (which swell up) but can travel to the skin (eczema) or joints (arthritis).

 Food cravings can also occur from intolerance.
 This happens when inflammation in the liver induced by the food intolerance causes a chemical reaction that leads to a craving for sugar mixed with the triggering food

 Mary came to the IMI clinic having developed food intolerances as an adult.
 On questioning, it was clear that the repeated courses of antibiotics as a child and teenager had left her with a weakened immune system.
 Mary now suffered from bloating, chronic muscle pains (fibromyalgia), slept badly and was – not surprisingly – feeling depressed.